isomerpages/moe-jurongwestpri/_our-partnership/ALUMNI ASSOCIATION/Membership.md

 	</a>
 </p>

-### Primary 1 Phase 2A(1) Registration
+### Primary 1 Phase 2A Registration

-To be eligible for the Primary 1 Phase 2A(1) registration, you will need to be a full member of the alumni association at least one year before the 30th of June of the year when your child needs to be registered.
-This is in accordance to MOE guidelines.
+To be eligible for the Primary 1 Phase 2A registration, you will need to be a full member of the alumni association at least one year before the 30th of June of the year when your child needs to be registered.

-Example:

-If your child needs to be registered in 2020 (to begin school in 2021), you will need to be a full member of the association before 30th June 2019.

 For more information, visit: https://www.moe.gov.sg/admissions/primary-one-registration/phases